28 July 2023

 • For non-native English speakers, to reinforce students’ academic skills in English, contributing to their training to study university courses in English.

-• For non-Spanish students, to provide an enriching “study abroad” experience, with all the benefits of academic, cultural, and personal enrichment that this type of experience provides.
+• For students not residing in Spain, to provide an enriching “study abroad” experience, with all the benefits of academic, cultural, and personal enrichment that this type of experience provides.

 EUR 1399: The Program cost includes: